BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/kingdoms_of_men.md

 - Fearful

-**ACTIVE/PASSIVE RULES**

-- **Moneybags** `ACTIVE` - At the start of the Fight Phase, before the declare Heroic Actions Step, the Master of Lake-town may spend a Will Point to use this special rule.
+- **Moneybags** `ACTIVE`

+At the start of the Fight Phase, before the declare Heroic Actions Step, the Master of Lake-town may spend a Will Point to use this special rule.
 If he does, then Braga, Captain of the Guard, and any friendly Lake-town Guard Captains and Lake-town Guard within 6" of the Master of Lake-town gain a bonus of +1 to their Fight Value and treat the Master of Lake-town as a banner until the end of the turn.

-- **Price of Greed** `PASSIVE` - At the beginning of the game, your opponent must choose one of their Hero models to be the bearer of a large sum of gold.
+- **Price of Greed** `PASSIVE`

+At the beginning of the game, your opponent must choose one of their Hero models to be the bearer of a large sum of gold.
 If the chosen Hero model Moves into base contact with the Master of Lake-town, then the Master of Lake-town must immediately take a Courage Test.
 If the test is failed, then the Master of Lake-town immediately flees and is removed as a casualty.

-- **Save the Gold!** `PASSIVE` - Whenever an enemy Hero model within 3" of the Master of Lake-town is removed as a casualty, the Master of Lake-town immediately regains a single Will Point spent earlier in the battle.
+- **Save the Gold!** `PASSIVE`

+Whenever an enemy Hero model within 3" of the Master of Lake-town is removed as a casualty, the Master of Lake-town immediately regains a single Will Point spent earlier in the battle.
 Additionally, if the Master of Lake-town is in base contact with an Objective Marker during the End Phase of a turn, he may regain a single Will Point spent earlier in the battle.

 </div>